GavAng/procedurally_generated_maze_game/README.md

 This was created for my Advanced Higher Computing Science project, a subject which I ended up getting first prize in.

+Looking back I find this code very poor in terms of readability and design, some improvments are listed below.

 ## Setup Instructions